Cutoff for random walk on random graphs with a community structure: Limiting Multi Type Tree

-We need to show that the conditions from Lemma \ref{lemma:Decorrelation} for $f$ and $g$ are satisfied and then as direct consequence we get that this is bounded by for some constant $c$, where we also use Lemma~\ref{lemma:2comMixTypes} and Proposition~\ref{thrm:MixingOfW} to bound the mixing time.
-This will then complete the proof.

-Since $Y_j$ has bounded moments, it follows that $g$ is a bounded function and we also have that its mean under $\pi_\Sigma$ is $0$.
-It remains to prove that $f$ is also a bounded function.
-By Cauchy-Schwartz, it is enough to bound the second moment of $Y_{i,j}$.
-This can be done in the same way as for $Y_i$ in~\cite{PerlasPaper}.
-In fact, the same approach as for the $Y_i$'s gives that $Y_{i,j}$ conditioned on $\Theta(X_{\sigma_{i-1}})=\theta$ and $Y_{2,j-i+2}$ conditioned on $\Theta\left(X_{\sigma_{1}}\right)=\theta$ have the same distribution.
-Therefore, it is enough to bound the moments of $Y_{2,j}$ and this follows as the proof of bounded moments of the $Y_i$'s in~\cite{PerlasPaper}. \end{proof}

 We conclude this section by obtaining the entropy result for the loop erased random walk.
-The proof follows similarly as in~\cite[Lemma~3.15]{PerlasPaper}, but we include it here for the sake of completeness. \begin{prop} Let T be a multi-type \random tree and let $\xi$ and $\widetilde{\xi}$ be two independent loop erased random walks on $T$ both started from the root.
+The proof follows similarly as in~\cite[Lemma~3.15]{PerlasPaper} and it is given in Appendix~\ref{appendixA}

+\begin{prop} Let T be a multi-type \random tree and let $\xi$ and $\widetilde{\xi}$ be two independent loop erased random walks on $T$ both started from the root.
 Then there exists a positive constant $\mathfrak{h}$ so that almost surely Fix $K>0$ and let $T_0$ be a realisation of the first $K$ levels of $T$.
 For all $\varepsilon>0$, there exists a positive constant $C$ so that for all $k\ge K^2$

 \end{prop}